Former UN Secretary-General Kofi Annan dies at age 80

 Annan retained connections to many international organizations.
 He was chancellor of the University of Ghana, a fellow at New York’s Columbia University, and professor at the Lee Kuan Yew School of Public Policy in Singapore.

+His homeland of Ghana was shaken by his death.
+“One of our greatest compatriots,” President Nana Akufo-Addo said, calling for a week with flags at half-staff.
+“Rest in perfect peace, Kofi.
+You have earned it.”

 Annan is survived by his wife and three children.
-Funeral arrangement weren’t immediately announced.
+Funeral arrangements weren’t immediately announced.

+Heilprin reported from Geneva.
+Associated Press writer Frank Jordans in Berlin contributed.